raulsecante1/ItIsAManager/README.md

 Multi-Agent Personal Knowledge Manager (MPKM)

 - custom state graph, deterministic workflow version at manual_state_graph branch
-- ReAct and MCP version at react_mcp branch
+- multi-agent version at multi_agent branch

 ## What it is?